Saudi Arabia Has Opened its Doors to Travelers, Getting a visa Is Easy

 Then we do some more dune-bashing with Yusuf as our driver.
-I feel safe as he has a pendant hanging from his rearview mirror that features 99 names for God (he says his mother gave it to him for luck and safety when he did the Hajj).
+I feel safe as he has a pendant hanging from the rearview mirror that features 99 names for God (he says his mother gave it to him for luck and safety when he did the Hajj).
 Yusuf roars us up Ragasat Canyon, past a jumble of rock pillars called the Dancing Ladies, into sinuous passageway beneath curved cliffs and ancient rock art.

-We stop for tea in the shade of a mushroom-shaped rock of pink sandstone topped with the red stains of iron ore deposits, and then caterwaul some more through the ungentle dunes.
+We stop for tea in the shade of a mushroom-shaped rock of pink sandstone topped with the red stains of iron ore deposits and then caterwaul some more through the ungentle dunes.

-Evening is the best time to view the tombs of Madain Salih, carved in the sides of the smooth, rounded red-stone formations that dot the desert floor.
+The evening is the best time to view the tombs of Madain Salih, carved in the sides of the smooth, rounded red-stone formations that dot the desert floor.
 They are all impressive, and we can walk into the empty chambers of many, some with slots carved into the walls to shelter the bodies of a family.

-On the exterior pediments the heads of eagles have been cut off, and there are bullet holes around the carved roses and snakes, defacements by devout sects that believe any icons are forbidden by strict interpretation of Islam.
+On the exterior pediments the heads of eagles have been cut off, and there are bullet holes around the carved roses and snakes, defacements by devout sects that believe any icons are forbidden by the strict interpretation of Islam.

 We duck into a large room carved from the rock, a Diwan, a religious gathering place where animals were sacrificed; and we can trace a complex viaduct system that runs along the outside walls.
 The Nabateans were master hydro-engineers, manipulating rain run-off and aquifers to allow human flowering in the desert.

 The most imposing of the tombs is Qasr Al Farid, carved from a single sandstone monolith, from the top down, which we explore without another traveler in sight, as though we are with Charles Doughty, the British explorer who came across this treasure in 1876.